 I use marijuana for medical reasons.
 Do I need to disclose that?
 Why (or why not)?

 Yes.
-In this sense, pot is like any other medicine.
-It’s not so much the fact that you’re using it, but the fact that there’s an underlying reason—i.e., the medical condition you are treating—that could affect your rate.
+In this sense, pot is like any other medicine, whether you use it for mental health or physical health.
+It’s not so much the fact that you’re using it, but the fact that there’s an underlying reason—i.e., the medical condition you are treating—that could affect your rate when you buy life insurance.
 As with any other illness, you need to disclose it because it could affect your rates as well as any eventual payout.